Venger's Random Encounter Decks - The Backstory

 Backstory

-So I’ve been roleplaying as player or dungeon / game master since the 1980s, carving out an endless myriad of intricately woven tales in a dark, musty corner of the school playground or friends’ attics before moving up to dinner tables and screens.
+So I began roleplaying as player and dungeon or game master in the 1980s, carving out an endless myriad of intricately woven tales in a dark, musty corner of the school playground, or inside rain-battered camping tents, or huddling in friends’ dusty attics, before moving up to fancier dinner tables and screens.
 Here were my first steps into the multiverse:

-and I also whiled away countless hours with the likes of Star Trek: The Role Playing Game, Warhammer 40k, Call of Cthulhu, Middle-earth Role Playing, HeroQuest, Star Wars: The Roleplaying Game, Pathfinder, amongst many others.
-Beyond that, I helped playtest the first outstanding edition of SLA Industries released by Nightfall Games, and am always looking to bore the pants off anyone idiotic enough to listen to me about just how ground-breaking that game was. (…*coughs* check out the 2nd edition! *coughs again*…)
+and I also whiled away countless hours with the likes of Star Trek: The Role Playing Game, Warhammer FRP, Call of Cthulhu, Middle-earth Role Playing, HeroQuest, Star Wars: The Roleplaying Game, amongst many, many others.
+Beyond that, in my local roleplaying club I helped playtest the first outstanding dystopian edition of SLA Industries released by Nightfall Games, and am always looking to bore the pants off anyone idiotic enough to listen to me about just how ground-breaking that game was. (...*coughs* check out the 2nd edition! *coughs again*...)

-I now play, in the main, D&D 5e and Star Wars FFG, running homebrew games every week in Glasgow, Scotland, and yeah, also try to run Venger’s Decks whenever I get the chance.
-Check out my new Patreon & I'd love your support as I try to get my little venture off the ground!
+I now play, in the main, D&D and Star Wars FFG, running long-term games every week in Glasgow, Scotland, but also pop in and out of so many different games beyond those, from one-shots to mini-campaigns, inspired by the sheer myriad of choice there now is in this amazing tabletop roleplaying game space.
+And yeah, also I try to run Venger’s Decks whenever I get the chance.
+Check out my little Patreon & I'd love your support as I try to get my little venture off the ground!

 But enough about me!